-Emilia-Romagna is the North-Eastern region of Italy that is split into two areas, ‘Emilia’ & ‘Romagna’.
+Emilia-Romagna is the north-eastern region of Italy, home to two historic regions of ‘Emilia’ & ‘Romagna’.

-It's capital and largest city is Bologna, which is famous for its beautiful buildings, architecture and churches. which has all been left behind by the Romans.
-To add to its rich Roman history, there is also the oldest university in the world - The University of Bologna founded in 1088.
+Its capital and largest city is Bologna, famous for its beautiful buildings, architecture and churches dating from the Roman period.
+The University of Bologna is the world's oldest university, founded in 1088.

 JOIN THE 200 PEOPLE A WEEK WHO SIGN UP TO OUR EMAIL